earthly/earthly/docs/guides/cloud-secrets.md

 # Security Details

 The Earthly command uses HTTPS to communicate with the cloud secrets server.
-The server encrypts all secrets using OpenPGP's implemtation of AES256 before storing it in a database.
+The server encrypts all secrets using OpenPGP's implementation of AES256 before storing it in a database.
+We use industry-standard security practices for managing our encryption keys in the cloud.

 Secrets are presented to buildkit in a similar fashion as [locally-supplied secrets](build-args.md#storage-of-secrets):
 When buildkit encounters a `RUN` command that requires a secret, the buildkit daemon will request the secret